hoaiphuongdg26/wordpress-application-cluster-on-k3s/README.md

 # WordPress Application Cluster on K3s

-This project demonstrates deploying a scalable WordPress application cluster using K3s, a lightweight Kubernetes distribution, on AWS infrastructure.
-It utilizes Terraform for infrastructure provisioning and Ansible for configuration management and application deployment.
+This project demonstrates deploying a highly available WordPress application cluster using K3s, a lightweight Kubernetes distribution, on AWS infrastructure.
+It implements a three-tier architecture with separate management, application, and data layers for optimal performance and security.

 ## Table of Contents